nikogura/nikogura.com/ManagedSecrets.md

 I also wrote it in golang, because it has the wonderful ability to compile everything down to single binaries without dependencies, and easily cross compile for OS'es other than the one I the author work in.

 None of these choices mean jack.
 I could have written it in Ruby and backed it by AWS SSM Parameter Store.
+Really, Really, REALLY doesn't matter.
 It's the UX that counts here.

 ### Managed Secrets Components